Healthy Homes Assessment Frasertown

 Draught Stopping Frasertown

-Draughts are a major cause of low temperatures inside households.
-A damp home is more expensive to heat, which completed jobs in wasting money and energy.
+Draughts increase the likelihood of dropping temperatures within households.
+A cold home will cost more to heat, which results in wasting money and energy.

-If you are able to feel external air coming in or a clear draught from a gap or hole and you can feel it, it is probably a gap or an opening that needs sealing in some way.
-Large gaps and cracks should be stopped permanently.
-The gaps that exceed 3mm that let air into or out from your home require seals.
-For example, if an open fireplace is not in use, it can cause draughts and should be shut off.
-Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed in the maximum extent possible.
+If you are able to feel external air coming in or the sound of a clear draught emanating out of a hole or gap and you can feel it, it is most likely a gap or an opening that requirements sealing in the way you can.
+Large cracks and gaps should be permanently stopped.
+Any gaps greater than 3mm that allow air to enter or exit from the home require the sealing.
+For example, if the open fireplace isn’t used it may cause draughts and must be sealed from.
+Landlords and property managers are accountable for making sure that these draughts are stopped whenever imaginable.

-There is no require to block up intentional gaps or holes in the construction.
-For instance, small gaps around windows and doors may be required to allow for movement of the building as the household heats and cools, so that they are able to be shut and opened, rather than securing.
-We will examine every window and door as part of an Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes in the building.
+For instance, small gaps around doors and windows could be required to allow movement of the building when the home gets warmer and cooler, so that they are able to be shut and opened, rather than being stuck.
+We will check every window and door during the Healthy Homes assessment of your rental property.

 draught stopping building inspections